gugugupan/PJ-SoftScissors/README.md

 SoftScissors
 ============

-This code was an implement of paper
+This code was an implement of the paper
-Soft Scissors: An Interactive Tool for Realtime High Quality Matting, Jue Wang, Maneesh Agrawala, Michael Cohen.
+Soft Scissors: An Interactive Tool for Realtime High Quality Matting,
+Jue Wang, Maneesh Agrawala, Michael Cohen.

 Usage